SamTheDemon/ZmeetingClone/README.md

 * **As an End-user:**

-     1- Firstly you need to register an account in the web app: https://leetsmeet.herokuapp.com/signup
+     1- Firstly, register an account in the web app: https://leetsmeet.herokuapp.com/signup

-     2- you will need to login with the configration you signed up with in the app: https://leetsmeet.herokuapp.com/login
+     2- Login with the configration you signed up with in the app: https://leetsmeet.herokuapp.com/login

-     3- After sigin up you will have a choice to either join an on going meeting or Create a new Meeting:
+     3- After Logging you will have a choice to either join an on going meeting or Create a new Meeting.

      4- After creating a new meeting you will asked to allow mic and video to be able to interact with the others.

-     5- then you will be in a the pre-viewing room and you will be asked to click on the green cell phone to enter the call room.
+     5- Then you will be in a the pre-viewing room and you will be asked to click on the green cell phone to enter the call room.

+     6- Featuers() of the app
  ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 * **As a Developer:**